Most Active Speaker

 Actions

 Jessica has extensive experience and expertise within cloud architecture, cloud infrastructure and platform engineering.
-She is a hands on, technical architect and team lead who has built up and led platform teams within developer experience and data.
+She's a hands-on technical leader who has built up and led platform teams within developer experience and data.
 She is also a Cloud Native Computing Foundation (CNCF) ambassador who regularly shares her knowledge both in the local Gothenburg community and at conferences such as QCon.

 Area of Expertise